German Shepherd: Health

 Many common ailments of the German Shepherd are a result of the inbreeding practised early in the breed's life.
 One such common ailment is hip and elbow dysplasia which may cause the dog to experience pain later on in life and may cause arthritis.
 A study conducted by the University of Zurich found that 45% of the police working dogs were affected by degenerative spinal stenosis, although a small sample size was used.
 The Orthopedic Foundation for Animals found that 19.1% of German Shepherds are affected by hip dysplasia.

 The German Shepherd Dog is one of the breeds more commonly affected by degenerative myelopathy, which is caused by a mutation in the SOD1 gene.
 A small study in the UK showed 16% of young asymptomatic German Shepherds to be homozygous for the mutation, with a further 38% being carriers.

-German Shepherds have a higher-than-normal incidence of Von Willebrand disease, a common inherited bleeding disorder, and exocrine pancreatic insufficiency (EPI), a degenerative disease of the pancreas.
+German Shepherds are among the breeds regularly tested for Von Willebrand disease, an inherited bleeding disorder, and are at risk of exocrine pancreatic insufficiency (EPI), a degenerative disease of the pancreas.
 It is estimated that 1% of the UK population of German Shepherds has this disease.